This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 };

-We provide a default implementation so that built-in basic types can automatically register some information.
-Then, we can specialize for custom types.
-Now, with this meta information, we can complete the implementation of Any’s member functions.
+We provide a default implementation so that if built-in basic types are used, some information can be automatically registered.
+Then, through specialization, we can provide implementations for custom types.
+Now that we have this meta-information, we can complete the implementation of Any’s member functions.

 Any::Any(const Any& other) {